 First, we are going to configure settings to send a fixed text email to a fixed address.
-Let’s learn the basic usage of the Throwing Message Intermediate Event (Email) with simple settings.
+Let’s learn the basic function of the Throwing Message Intermediate Event (Email) with simple settings.

-You arrange the objects by drag and drop in the same way as in the article “Your first step of Questetra BPM Suite”.
-The “Throwing Message Intermediate Event (Email)” icon is not on the Basic palette but on the Advanced palette.
-You place the icon which is a double-line circle with an envelope figure in it and the label of email.
-Then, you draw the flow and connect all the objects.
-In addition, please change the name of Human Task next to the Start event, to “Confirm”.
+Place the icon which is a double-line circle with an envelope figure in it and the label of email.
+Then draw the flow and connect all the objects.
+In addition, please change the name of the Human Task next to the Start event to “Confirmation”.

-In the current state, the icon “⚠” is indicated next to the Throwing Message Intermediate Event (Email)” icon.
-When you double click on the event object and view the properties, it should indicate that “You must specify either To, Cc or Bcc”.
-Since you are required to specify the destination, this time let’s set the email address of “Sumatera”, the leader of the management department, as the “To” address.
+In the current state the icon is indicated next to the Throwing Message Intermediate Event (email) icon.
+When you click on the event object in selection mode and look at the settings window, it should indicate that “You must specify either To, Cc or Bcc”.
+Since you are required to specify the destination, this time let’s set the email address of Sumatera, the leader of the management department, as the “To” address.
 Please enter the email address in the “To” field like the figure below.
-This time, you’ll set the properties to send an email only to “Sumatera”.
+This time, you’ll set the properties to send an email only to Sumatera.

-Also, please type “Report” in “Subject” and “Today’s work was completed” in “Body”.
+Also, please type “Report” in the Subject and “Today’s work was completed” in the Body.

-Now, after completing the ” Confirm” task, “Sumatra” will be sent an email with this content automatically.
+Now, after completing the Confirmation task Sumatera will be sent an email with these contents automatically.

-You only have to check settings of Data Items, Data editing permission and Operator.
-This time, you don’t have to add any changes to them.
+You only have to check settings of the Data Items, Data editing permissions and Operator.
+You don’t have to make any changes to them this time.

-After you “finish”, you will receive an email like the one above as addressed to “Sumatra”.
-If it doesn’t arrive, please check whether the email address entered in the “To” field is correct.
+After you finish you will receive an email like the one above as addressed to Sumatera.
+If it doesn’t arrive please check whether the email address entered in the “To” field is correct.
 The basic part of the App is completed if the email arrives!

 In the case of sending to multiple people

-You have made settings, so far, to send an email to only one person.
+So far you have made settings to send an email to only one person.
 It’s also possible to make settings to send an email to multiple people.

 The same email will be copied and sent to the email addresses entered in the Cc field as well as the To field.
-Also, the email address entered in the Bcc field is the destination of the copy of the email, but the email address in the Bcc field is only visible to the sender.
-In this case, since the sender is Questetra BPM Suite, the email address entered in the Bcc field can only be indicated on the App setting screen.
+Also, email addresses entered in the Bcc field will receive a copy of the email, but the email address in the Bcc field is only visible to the sender.
+In this case, since the sender is Questetra BPM Suite, the email address entered in the Bcc field will only be visible on the App settings screen.